-Over the past 12 months, Lifeline has experienced unprecedented demand for crisis and mental health support.
-In fact, Lifeline has seen a 32% increase in visitations to their website and had a 64% increase in website traffic to their mental health factsheets and crisis support pages.
-This is on top of the record 1.12 million calls received from Australians needing support
+“We’ve seen a 32% increase in visitation to our website and a 64% increase in website traffic to our mental health factsheets and crisis support pages.
+This is on top of the record 1.12 million calls received from Australians needing support,” Mr Seery said.

 “The statistics speak for themselves, and we hope that by delivering this personalised self-led tool with nib foundation, we'll reduce the barriers associated with help-seeking and empower individuals to seek support earlier before reaching crisis point,” he added.

 nib foundation Executive Officer, Amy Tribe, said the partnership’s focus on early intervention and prevention was extremely important.